 Wolff-Parkinson-White syndrome or other heart rhythm disorder;

-blood vessel disorder or circulation problems that cause a lack of blood supply within the body;
+a blood vessel disorder or circulation problems that cause a lack of blood supply within the body;

 severe liver or kidney disease; or